The Dark Side of Ancient Roman Cities

 It can be argued that the Roman people's assimilation and gravitation towards Christianity were reactions against the hedonistic culture that had developed inside its city walls.
 Citizens sensed that the ostentatious and pompous overindulgence, brutality, and delusional way of life were meaningless, hollow, and lacked purpose.
 The new religion offered a different set of values, virtues, and moral compass.
 It was a way out of the hedonic cycle promoting the ideals of peace, humility, sacrifice, self-responsibility, and community.

 It is important that we learn from Rome's realities, as many of the same characteristics are beginning to emerge in our contemporary culture, specifically in America.
 Overindulgence and addictions mimic those seen in ancient Rome.
 Is our contemporary culture skewing too far towards the perils of hedonistic pursuits, brainless entertainment, and reliance on governmental subsistence?
 Do we go about our daily lives lacking meaning and purpose, thus fostering a hollow and soulless existence?
-What insight are our cities and buildings offering, and what can this insight reveal about our value structures?
+What insight are our cities and buildings offering, and what can this insight reveal about the value of our structures?

 Conclusion